 - Companies that focus on reducing bias in the workplace have a 42% increase in applicants. (source)

-- Resumes with English-sounding names receive offers for interviews 40% more than those with Pakistani, Indian, or Chinese names that have identical resumes. (source)
+- Resumes with English-sounding names receive offers for interviews 40% more than those with Pakistani, Indian, or Chinese names with identical resumes. (source)

 - 37% of employees believe that gender diversity means better results for a business. (source)

-- Using technology to lessen bias in the workplace has been known to lead to a 58% increase in new hire diversity. (source)
+- Using technology to lessen bias in the workplace has led to a 58% increase in new-hire diversity. (source)